Welcome to the ’fo

 Wine producers were excited about getting their wines in front of the Qwoffers, but they weren’t so keen on the idea of paying anything to do so, and the boys soon found themselves struggling to pay the bills let alone support their families.
 In fact, by Christmas 2008 they were stone broke, and under real pressure to give it all up and go and get jobs.

 But they stuck at it, and in May 2009 they found an angel investor willing to put a bit of money in to see where the business could go.
 They moved out of their garage and set up a cool warehouse space in an old restored brewery in Hindmarsh, Adelaide, and hired their first employee, a developer named Oli.

-They became known as the “Digital Wine Guys”, the voice of a new generation Gen X and Gen Y wine lovers, embracing social and mobile technology as it emerged, and encouraging the wine industry to embrace it and grow their own tribes.
+They became known as the ‘digital wine guys’, the voice of Gen X and Y wine-lovers, embracing social and mobile technology as it emerged, and encouraging the wine industry to embrace it and grow their own tribes.

 It was a lot of fun, an amazing ride, but still not many people were prepared to pay them to do what they were so passionate about.
 The angel capital ran out, things got tough again, and by the end of 2010, the boys were faced again with the choice to either come up with a new plan that would actually make money, or give it all up.